AFCON: Stampede at Cameroon-Comoros game leaves several dead | DW | 24.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Large crowds were trying to get into the Olembe stadium in the Cameroonian capital Yaounde for the last-16 match.
+Large crowds were trying to get into the Olembe stadium in the Cameroonian capital Yaounde for the last-16 match between hosts Cameroon and minnows Comoros.
 Local officials warn the death toll may rise.

 Cameroon's progress at the African Cup of Nations was overshadowed by a stampede outside the stadium that killed at least six people during the host nation's victory over Comoros

-In Cameroon, at least six people died in a stampede outside a stadium hosting an Africa Cup of Nations soccer game on Monday, according to the national broadcaster.
+In Cameroon, at least six people died in a stampede outside a stadium hosting an Africa Cup of Nations football match on Monday, according to the national broadcaster.

 The crush took place as Cameroon beat Comoros 2-1 in Yaounde.
 Dozens more were reported to have been injured and were taken to a nearby hospital.

-African soccer's governing body, the Confederation of African Football (CAF) said that it was aware of an incident.
+African football's governing body, the Confederation of African Football (CAF) said that it was aware of an incident.

 "CAF is currently investigating the situation and trying to get more details on what transpired.
 We are in constant communication with Cameroon government and the Local Organizing Committee," it said in a statement posted on Twitter.